 Incentivize Timely Payments

 One of the best ways to get your clients to pay on time is to reward them for it.
-You can offer a minor percentage discount to clients who pay their bills ten or more days prior to the due date.
+Maybe offer a minor percentage discount to clients who pay their bills ten or more days before the due date.
 This is an absolutely win-win scenario for your company as well as your clients; your company gets healthy cash flows, and your client gets the satisfaction of having saved some money on a transaction.
-You could also provide more indirect incentives along this line, such as rewarding clients who consistently pay their bills on a timely manner, future deals at a discount, or by providing clients who pay on time early opportunities to purchase new products or services before they are more widely available.
+You could also provide more indirect incentives along this line.
+You could reward clients who consistently pay their bills on a timely manner, or work future deals at a discount.
+Maybe you could provide clients who pay on time early opportunities to purchase new products or services before they are more widely available.

 Leverage Mobile Platforms

 As discussed with the PayPal example above, the easier you make it for clients to pay for products and services, the more likely you will get paid on time.
-One of the very best ways to reach clients is via their mobile platforms – the smartphones and tablets they use to conduct their personal and professional business.
-You can make your business more mobile friendly by sending out texts messages containing invoices, or even using apps to more readily accept mobile payments.
+One of the very best ways to reach clients is via their mobile platforms.
+The smartphones and tablets they use to conduct their personal and professional business are just easier.
+You can make your business more mobile friendly by sending out texts messages containing invoices, or use mobile payment apps.
 Due, for example, offers an e-cash service that makes it extremely easy to receive payments from clients with their mobile devices.
-Chances are if you can get your bill to someone’s smartphone, you are going to get paid faster than you would with an invoice sent out in the mail.
+Chances are if you can get your bill to someone’s smartphone, you’re gonna toget paid faster than through email.